ahmedmmesmail/KiloProject/README.md

 # 🧭 KiloProject

+🎨 **Color Identity System**
+Each phase of **KiloProject** follows a unified visual identity where **every project is assigned a unique color theme**.
+These color choices enhance clarity, create instant recognition, and give each application its own personality — ensuring a consistent, meaningful, and visually engaging experience across all projects.

 ### Phase 1
 Marks the beginning of my journey in **`desktop` and `Android` development**.
 Throughout this phase, I explored the fundamentals of building complete systems from **database to user interface** using `Java`, `Kotlin`, `JavaFX`, `Swing`, and `Firebase`.